Vasota Fort Trek and Lake Side Camping

 Base Village to Met Indavali (Starting Point)

 After a delightful breakfast starts your ferry journey to Vasota Fort - latest by 7:30 AM.
 Two hours long boat ride may sound tedious but believe me, when you look at the crystal reflections of islands on the water and when you observe the purity of nature, you are bound to fall in love with those islands.
 Koyna Backwater Lake is also known as Mini Kashmir.
-Even after commercialisation of Jungle treks to Vasota Fort, the locals and the tourist often take care of the location by keeping it clean and green.
+Even after the commercialisation of Jungle treks to Vasota Fort, the locals and the tourist often take care of the location by keeping it clean and green.

-As you approach near to the island that leads to Vasota Fort, you could clearly see the mountain range of Vasota Fort.
+As you approach the island that leads to Vasota Fort, you could clearly see the mountain range of Vasota Fort.
 The jungles on these islands are always dense and lush green, regardless of the seasons.

 At the start, you will find a forest department office where you will need to pay all the fees (Boat parking, Forest Entry, Guide, Camera).
 Also, a counting of plastics being carried along will be done and a security deposit of ₹500 will be taken.
 The deposit will only be returned if the plastic count is the same on your return.
 A very good initiative to keep the mountains clean.